Off the Water: Boat Storage Tips for Summer’s End

 At Seal Skin Boat Covers, we offer boat covers that are 100% waterproof, yet extremely breathable, durable, and extremely affordable.
 We understand how much you love your boat so we help you get more for less.

 We’re confident that our products will not only meet, but surpass your expectations so we’re offering a 30-day return and exchange warranty with every purchase, at no additional cost.
-Please feel free to call us at 800-915-0038 during our office hours (Monday to Friday from 9:00 AM to 5:00 PM EST) if you have any questions about our products, exchange, and refund policies.
+Please feel free to call us at 800-915-0038 during our office hours (Monday to Sunday, 9 AM to Midnight EST) if you have any questions about our products, exchange, and refund policies.
 We’re here to help you find the right cover for your boat, so give us a call today!